funvill/funvill.github.io/_drafts/2019-01-06-january-2019-brain-dump.md

 ## Art

 - [Minimalist Marble Machine](https://tinkerlog.com/2015/02/24/minimalist-marble-machine/) - The simplest form of a marble machine but done extreamly well.
 [Hackaday post](https://hackaday.com/2015/03/21/your-marble-machine-doesnt-need-to-change-the-world/)
+- [Detector](https://www.instagram.com/p/B5L9C8lFRrw/?igshid=1peo39679eni2) - A star light led panels with wonderful patterns at the pace gallery, by @[leo_villareal_studio](https://www.instagram.com/leo_villareal_studio/).
+When I was in london I got a chance to see this art exibit, wonderful.
+My videos can be found on my [instagram](https://www.instagram.com/p/B6T__rwBzej/).

 ## Tools

 - [Simple Scraper](https://simplescraper.io/) - Browser plugin for scraping website and making JSON or APIs based on them.

+## AI

+- [RunwayML](https://runwayml.com/) - Machine learning for creators.
+Bring the power of artificial intelligence to your creative projects with an intuitive and simple visual interface.
+Start exploring new ways of creating today.